Three Great Places to Eat in Nashville

 We debated and debated on what to eat.
-We narrowed it down to five different places, and finally settled on The Pharmacy.
-Luckily, I research everything TO DEATH, and knew it would be a long line and they don’t take reservations.
+We narrowed it down to five different places and finally settled on The Pharmacy.
+Luckily, I research everything TO DEATH and knew it would be a long line and they don’t take reservations.
 BUT – we could use the No Wait app.
-This app allows you to put yourself on the wait list without being present!!
+This app allows you to put yourself on the waitlist without being present!!
 It tells you how many customers are ahead of you in the queue.
 (Ours said 42 when I got on it!)
 Then, it tells you an estimated time that you should arrive to be seated.
 Ours said 6:42 pm.
 We arrived around 6:35, and only waited about 10 more minutes.
 It was great!
 You can even watch it count down to when it’s your turn.

 Once we were seated, I ordered a local craft beer.
 I ordered Chicken Scratch, an American Pilsner by Little Harpeth Brewing.

 I’m already planning another trip to Nashville so I can eat more places, and return to the Pharmacy.
 This place is well known in Nashville, obviously, because even our Uber driver started talking about how much he loved pharmacy burgers when he picked us up!

-While we were waiting our (very short) time to eat at The Pharmacy, we noticed The Sweet Bean across the street.
+While we were waiting for our (very short) time to eat at The Pharmacy, we noticed The Sweet Bean across the street.
 How can one ignore signs inviting you to spin your OWN cotton candy?
 Well, not me.
 After eating, we made our way across.

 The setting of The Sweet Bean was magical the moment you set foot into the door.
 It’s small, full of whimsy, and gives you the feeling of being a kid again.
 There are colorful places to sit, games on the tables, a huge cotton candy machine, and a variety of candy to buy.
-You can also get hot chocolate, fresh to-order coffee, and even chocolate covered bananas.
+You can also get hot chocolate, fresh-to-order coffee, and even chocolate-covered bananas.

 I researched it a bit later to find out the owners are a husband and wife duo.
-The location, “The Barn,” is a turn-of-the-century carriage house re-built in the 50’s to accommodate advances in transportation.
+The location, “The Barn,” is a turn-of-the-century carriage house re-built in the ’50s to accommodate advances in transportation.
 All the wood removed during renovations was restored and reused.
 The framed 1951 Dick Tracy comic on the wall was found in the foundation, and an old Tennessee license plate from 1952 is also displayed on the wall.

 I chose bubble gum flavor cotton candy.
 They started up the machine, gave me a quick demo on how to use it, and off I went – making about 3 HUGE balls of cotton candy that they bagged up for me to take with me.
 It didn’t really make it to the hotel room!
 It was so delicious!
 My friend got the blue raspberry flavor, and I don’t think hers made it too far to the hotel room either!

 They have several locations, two being in Nashville.
 This place is SO GOOD that we often say we’d drive the 3+ hours to get the donuts they serve.
 Between the four of us, we got 12 donuts.
-Of course we got a few of the staple flavors: Maple Glaze, Vanilla Cream (my personal favorite), Chocolate Sea Salt, and King Kong (Maple Bacon).
+Of course, we got a few of the staple flavors: Maple Glaze, Vanilla Cream (my personal favorite), Chocolate Sea Salt, and King Kong (Maple Bacon).